Cardi B: Other ventures

+Products and endorsements

-In February 2017, she partnered with M.A.C and Rio Uribe's Gypsy Sport for an event for New York Fashion Week.
+In February 2017, she partnered with M.A.C and Rio Uribe's Gypsy Sport for a New York Fashion Week event.
 Her April appearance in i-D's "A-Z of Music" video was sponsored by designer Marc Jacobs, and she made the cover of The Fader's July/August 2017 Summer Music issue.
-Tom Ford's Cardi B-inspired lipstick, and named after her, was released in September 2018.
+Tom Ford's Cardi B-inspired lipstick, named after her, was released in September 2018.
 It sold out within 24 hours.
 In November, she released a clothing line collection with Fashion Nova.
 The same month she partnered with Reebok, promoting the brand's Aztrek sneaker.
-In partnership with Reebok, she released a footwear and apparel collection in 2020, inspired by her personal style and paying homage to "classic 80s styling" and motifs.
-She released her second collection with Reebok in 2021, including sneakers, tracksuits and corsets, inspired by everyday life in New York City.